learn-the-web/topics/javascript-syntax.md

 ## Manipulating strings

 Manipulating strings in programming is a very common task.
-Javascript has a bunch of functions to help you manipulate text.
+JavaScript has a bunch of functions to help you manipulate text.

 ```js
 var name = 'Iguanodon bernissartensis';